oppia/creator-documentation/docs/admins/build-skills-for-topic.rst

 * **External Skills:** Knowledge from outside the current topic.
 * **Internal Skills:** Specific Skills from previous lessons in the series.

-Specifying these allows Oppia to generate random review questions at the start of each lesson to ensure learners have mastered the foundations required for the current material.
+Specifying these allows Oppia to generate random review questions at the start of each lesson.
+This ensures learners have mastered the foundations required for the current material before proceeding.

 5. List Acquired Skills
 -----------------------

-Clearly define the "Acquired Skills"—the specific abilities learners will have mastered by the end of the lesson.
-This list serves as the primary roadmap for lesson creators when building their explorations.
+Finally, clearly define the “Acquired Skills” — the specific abilities learners will have mastered by the end of the lesson.
+This final list serves as the primary roadmap for lesson creators during the development of their explorations.